Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/README.md

       verb: Test
     remove: true

-  # We don't want user to talk directly to the network configuration API
+  # Add back when 200 response is added to this LRO
   - where:
-      subject: NetworkConfiguration
+      subject: ReconcileNetworkSecurityPerimeterConfiguration$
+      verb: Invoke
     remove: true

-  # # Remove when this API is fixed
-  # - where:
-  #     subject: ReconcileNetworkSecurityPerimeterConfiguration$
-  #     verb: Invoke
-  #   remove: true

   # Removing non-expand commands
   - where: